Configuration

 jobs:

-news_sync: false
+news_sync:

-@api(alias="report", enabled_config="features.operations.report")
+@api(alias="report", method="POST")

-@ui_widget(alias="admin", enabled_config="features.widgets.admin")
+@ui_widget(alias="admin", icon="settings")

-Resolution uses the effective deployment-scoped bundle props, not hard-coded defaults.
+Resolution uses the effective deployment-scoped app props, not hard-coded defaults.
 In descriptor-backed local mode that authority is the mounted writable bundles.yaml.
 In live admin flows, the updated props become the new runtime authority and proc applies them immediately to HTTP surfaces and on the next scheduler reconcile.

-Descriptor-Driven Local Bundle Development
+Descriptor-Driven Local App Development

 The fastest local development path is descriptor-driven.
 Put assembly.yaml, gateway.yaml, secrets.yaml, and usually bundles.yaml in one descriptor folder.
 For the fully non-interactive install path, use secrets.provider: secrets-file.

-export WORKDIR="$HOME/.kdcube/kdcube-runtime"
+export TENANT="demo-tenant"

 export DESCRIPTORS="/path/to/descriptors"

-# prepare runtime from assembly.platform.ref
+# prepare runtime from assembly.platform.ref (composes path under default base ~/.kdcube/kdcube-runtime)

 # start the prepared runtime